Pope Gregory I: Alms

 Distributions to qualified persons were monthly.
 However, a certain proportion of the population lived in the streets or were too ill or infirm to pick up their monthly food supply.
-To them Gregory sent out a small army of charitable persons, mainly monks, every morning with prepared food.
+Gregory sent out a small army of charitable persons, mainly monks, every morning with prepared food to them.
 It is said that he would not dine until the indigent were fed.
 When he did dine he shared the family table, which he had saved (and which still exists), with 12 indigent guests.
 To the needy living in wealthy homes he sent meals he had cooked with his own hands as gifts to spare them the indignity of receiving charity.
-Hearing of the death of an indigent in a back room he was depressed for days, entertaining for a time the conceit that he had failed in his duty and was a murderer.
+Hearing of the death of an indigent in a back room, he was depressed for days, entertaining for a time the conceit that he had failed in his duty and was a murderer.

-These and other good deeds and charitable frame of mind completely won the hearts and minds of the Roman people.
+Such charitable deeds were viewed favourably by the Roman people.
 They now looked to the papacy for government, ignoring the state at Constantinople.
 The office of urban prefect went without candidates.